Editor’s note: This article was updated Dec. 13, 2019, to reflect a recent House Natural Resources Committee vote.

 The northwest corner of Washington state is renowned for its free-flowing rivers, ancient rainforests, and stunning scenery—attributes that extend well beyond Olympic National Park.
 Now Congress has a chance to give the nation’s highest level of conservation status to more of this area: The reintroduced Wild Olympics Wilderness and Wild and Scenic Rivers Act (S. 1382/H.R.
-2642) would designate 19 rivers and their major tributaries as wild and scenic, and safeguard 126,000 acres of Olympic National Forest as wilderness.
+2642), which the House Natural Resources Committee approved on Dec.
+5, would designate 19 rivers and their major tributaries as wild and scenic, and safeguard 126,000 acres of Olympic National Forest as wilderness.

 Here are five reasons Congress should pass the Wild Olympics Wilderness and Wild and Scenic Rivers Act, and five stakeholders who support these efforts:

 The 19 Olympic Peninsula rivers and their major tributaries are home to some of the most robust runs of wild salmon and steelhead in the Northwest.
 These waters are also the lifeblood of Puget Sound, and provide clean drinking water to local communities, such as Sequim and Port Townsend.
 The ancient forests proposed for wilderness protection—such as South Quinault Ridge, Buckhorn Wilderness Additions, and Wonder Mountain Wilderness Additions—protect key upstream watersheds that feed the rivers and tributaries.